audo-ai/magic-mic/README.md

 You can get a prebuilt version of magic mic from our [releases](https://github.com/audo-ai/magic-mic/releases).

+## Usage
+Using Magic Mic should pretty much be as simple as executing the AppImage.
+If you don't know how to do that see [this SO question](https://askubuntu.com/questions/774490/what-is-an-appimage-how-do-i-install-it).

+After executing the AppImage, Magic Mic should open and you should see an icon in your systray.
+From the magic mic window you can select your microphone, enable and disable denoising, and select your denoising engine.
+Once that is set up you can test that everythng is working by clicking on the "Mic Check" button.
+You can feel free to close the Magic Mic window whenever.
+It will continue to run in the background.
+If you did not move the Magic Mic AppImage, you can reopen the Magic Mic window by clicking on the icon in the systray and selecting "Open".
+You can also completely quit all of Magic Mic by clicking on "Quit."

+To use Magic Mic in an app that listens to your microphone, all you have to do is configure the app to use "Magic Mic" as the listening microphone.

 ## Open Source
 Our custom denoising model is proprietary.
 Only us at Audo can create builds using it as the denoising engine.
 If you would like to build Magic Mic yourself,